neoncitylights/zed-mustache/README.md

 - To see the generated Tree-Sitter Query AST, open "dev: open syntax tree view" (Command Palette).
 - You can test syntax highlighting with files in the `tests` directory.
 These test files are borrowed from the official Ruby implementation ([mustache/mustache](https://github.com/mustache/mustache)) of Mustache in the `test/fixtures` directory.

+> [!NOTE]
+> If you rebuilt and uninstalled the extension, then tried to reinstall it, you may see an error.
+> This can happen if a generated `grammars` directory already exists; delete it and try again.

 ## License
 This software is licensed under the MIT license ([`LICENSE`](./LICENSE) or <https://opensource.org/license/mit/>).